microsoft/moaw/workshops/serverless-overview/workshop.md

 ```

 This class will handle uploading the blob and returning the HTTP response:
-- the blob will be stored in the container identified by `STORAGE_ACCOUNT_CONTAINER`
+- The blob will be stored in the container identified by `STORAGE_ACCOUNT_CONTAINER` which is an environment variable.
-- the blob will be named `{rand-guid}.wav` which resolves to a UUID followed by `.wav`.
+- The blob will be named `{rand-guid}.wav` which resolves to a UUID followed by `.wav`.
-- `STORAGE_ACCOUNT_CONNECTION_STRING` is the name of App setting which contains the connection string that we will use to connect to the blob storage account
+- `STORAGE_ACCOUNT_CONNECTION_STRING` is the name of App setting which contains the connection string that you will use to connect to the blob storage account

-Next, we will need to update the class `AudioUpload` to add the logic for reading the file from the request, and then use `AudioUploadOutput` to perform the blob upload and returning the response.
+Next, you will need to update the class `AudioUpload` to add the logic for reading the file from the request, and then use `AudioUploadOutput` to perform the blob upload and returning the response.

 Update the code of the `Run` method in the `AudioUpload` class as follows: